Location: Upstate

 Matteo Miles

-“Take your work seriously so that your client does as well.”
+“Take your work seriously, and your client will as well.”

 Matteo Miles, from Greenville, South Carolina is a self-employed and full-time traveling artist and painter.
 Specializing in painting murals, he travels around the region creating artwork.